 To ensure Queen Elizabeth knew there were no hard feelings about what must surely have been some oversight or a small administrative error (if only!), Reese finished off his letter by drawing a picture of himself and his friend Evan accompanying the British monarch.

-Reese’s mother, Fiona Dowling, stated that the family were not political and when Reese informed her of his plan, she simply advised him to be polite and that he should probably not expect a response.
+Reese’s mother, Fiona Dowling, stated that the family is not political and when Reese informed her of his plan, she simply advised him to be polite and that he should probably not expect a response.

 “I thought it would hit the shredder immediately given the amount of correspondence she receives,” she said.

 The 89-year old monarch, or at least her team, were underestimated, however, and responded on official Buckingham Palace letterhead.
 Reese received a polite and kind response from the Queen in which she declined to become involved in the political matter.

 “I told him not to expect a response as she is a very busy lady so you can imagine my reaction when I saw a letter arrived addressed to my son from Buckingham Palace.”

 "There was a letter open on the counter and it looked (like) nice paper and...looked official and the next minute I saw the Buckingham Palace logo – and to be honest with you I found it quite hysterical," his mother told Newstalk.